 AgroFresh specializes in technologies to keep produce like apples and avocados fresh and attractive to customers.
 Considering how once-seasonal fruits and veggies are in continuous demand in every geography, this is a no-brainer investment no matter the price.

-But with shares well under $10 a share and with AGFS hovering just above two-year lows but trending upward, this is a lock for any investor looking for cheap stocks to buy now.
+But with shares well under $10 a share and with AGFS hovering just above two-year lows but coiling up, this is a lock for any investor looking for cheap stocks to buy now.

 Royal Bank of Scotland (RBS)

-Royal Bank of Scotland (NYSE:RBS) may sound like a crazy bet on this list of the best cheap stocks to buy now, given the risks of the Brexit and continued anemic growth in the U.K. and the nearby eurozone.
+Royal Bank of Scotland (NYSE:RBS) may sound like a crazy bet on this list of the best cheap stocks to buy now, given the continuing malaise surrounding Brexit and continued anemic growth in the U.K. and the nearby eurozone.

-However, keep in mind that getting a nearly $40 billion bank for under $7-a-share at present prices is a rare occurrence.
+However, keep in mind that getting an over $40 billion bank for under $6 a share at present prices is a rare occurrence.
 The last time we saw massive banks like this trade at bargains, patient investors made a killing.

 Kinross Gold (KGC)